COBRA Eligibility Explained: Take Our Survey to See if You Qualify for Continuation Coverage

 Complete this survey to find out if you are eligible for a COBRA open enrollment period.

-Eligibility For COBRA Insurance
+What Are The Eligibility Requirements For COBRA Insurance?

-Qualifying Events For Employees In The Workplace
+What Are The Qualifying Events For Employees In The Workplace?

 These events apply to the covered individual who holds employer-sponsored health insurance coverage.
 These events allow you to stay covered for up to 18 months.

-Qualifying Events For Spouses and Dependent Children
+What Are The Qualifying Events For Spouses and Dependent Children?

 Relationship changes, such as divorce or legal separation, affect qualified beneficiaries, between insurance policy dependents and the covered employee.
 In these situations, you may qualify for COBRA coverage for up to 36 months.